Complete Guide to Historical Sites and other Places to Visit in Intramuros, Manila

 Make the most of Intramuros’ historic charm by dining at this heritage restaurant.
 The

 decor is intricate and keeps the old-world ambiance, but the food is unparalleled!
-As you taste the best Filipino meals, you can watch their cultural show.
+You can watch their cultural show as you taste the best Filipino meals.

 Traditional dances, folk songs, and other performances give you a unique dining experience.

 Get a souvenir of your day at Tradewinds Books and Silahis Center

 You can find a wide array of antiques, artwork, and books inside a reconstructed building!
 Browse through different pamphlets, hardcovers, and eclectic decor you can bring home anytime.
 If you want a quick meal, the restaurant Ilustrado is beside this shop.